corda/corda-kubernetes-deployment/README.md

 * kubectl is used to manage Kubernetes cluster (<https://kubernetes.io/docs/tasks/tools/install-kubectl/)>
 * Helm (<https://helm.sh/)>
 * Corda Enterprise jars downloaded and stored in 'bin' folder

 ---

+## BINARIES

+This deployment is targeting an Enterprise deployment, which should include a Corda Node, but also the Corda Firewall, which is an Enterprise only feature.

+In order to execute the following scripts correctly, you will have to have access to the Corda Enterprise binaries.
+The files should be downloaded first and placed in the following folder: ``docker-images/bin``

+Please see ``docker-images/README.md`` for more information.

+---